-TENANTS' RIGHTS GUIDE ERIC T. SCHNEIDERMAN

-Attorney General

-ERIC T. SCHNEIDERMAN Attorney General

-Dear New Yorker:

-The contract between a tenant and landlord, whether it is based on a written lease or a handshake, is one of the most common and important deals that are made across our state.
+TENANTS' RIGHTS GUIDE Office of the New York State Attorney General Dear New Yorker, The contract between a tenant and landlord, whether it is based on a written lease or a handshake, is one of the most common and important deals that are made across our state.
 It defines how renters will enjoy their homes, how owners will maintain their property, it can affect a neighborhood's stability.
-That's why it's important that everyone understands their rights and responsibilities under the law.
-In New York State, there are several different laws governing this relationship, and they can be different depending upon the county or town you live in.
-This booklet explains many of the laws tenants need to know and provides resources for where you can find more information about landlord and tenant issues.
-As Attorney General, it's my job to make sure the rights of all New Yorkers are protected.
-Whether the issue involves civil rights or consumer affairs, healthcare or investment fraud - my office may be able to help.
-Please visit our website: www.ag.ny.gov or call our hotline:
+That's why it's important that everyone understands their rights and responsibilities